-Here are a few of my favorite tips and tricks I’ve found helpful when making this granola.
+Here are a few of my favorite tips and tricks I’ve found helpful when making this homemade granola recipe.

 - Let it rest – It’s so tempting to start stirring and moving the granola.
 But it’s best if you let it rest for an hour.

 - Crunchy – If you like really crunchy granola you might want to consider leaving it out for 6-12 hours to “dry out” and obtain the desired “crunch”.

 - Storing – I like to use an airtight container or a Ziplock bag.